samstanding/weekend-challenge-1/plan.md

 -stub out interface (what would it look like when data is collected?)
 -create a SUBMIT button that clears the input fields -store inputted data
- -create a function that calculates and displays monthly costs -return info i need onto the DOM
+ -create a function that calculates and displays monthly costs-- function can be inbedded in the above display employee data function but tied to a separate div... i think
+-return info i need onto the DOM

 Create Logic for monthly costs